CartoDB/web-sdk/docs/guides/01-getting-started.md

 ### Basic setup

 The most straight-forward way to use the Web SDK is to include the required files from our CDN as seen in the code below.
 The Web SDK is based on the powerful deck.gl library.
-In addition to the Web SDK Javascript file, you need to add:
+In addition to the Web SDK JavaScript file, you need to add:

-* deck.gl Javascript file
+* deck.gl JavaScript file
 * Mapbox GL JavaScript and CSS files

 ```html